ufo-kit/ufo-core/core/doc/source/json.rst

 Elements
 --------

-An ``"elements"`` key specifies the children of a container type as an JSON array.
+An ``"elements"`` key lists the children of a container type as an JSON array.
+The children could be container types again or Filter specifications.

 Split Containers